 HUNTING AND FISHING

-The Columbia Land Conservancy issues a permit every year to a small number of individuals to hunt deer at six of our Public Conservation Areas.
-When visiting these sites during hunting season, particularly during early morning and evening hours, please wear orange or other bright colors.
+The Columbia Land Conservancy issues permits every year to a small number of individuals to hunt deer at six of our Public Conservation Areas.
+When visiting these sites during hunting season – October through December – particularly during early morning and evening hours, please wear orange or other bright colors.
 Click here to learn more about hunting at CLC properties.

 Please be aware that your watercraft, equipment, and personal gear can spread aquatic invasive species to other bodies of water.
 Click here for more information about how you can stop the spread of invasive species.

 Maintenance at our Public Conservation Areas has been supported by the Hudson River Bank & Trust Foundation and the Wellspring Foundation.